scholarslab/scholarslab.github.io/collections/_posts/2025-08-22-visconti-queer-book-history-bibliography.md

 - amanda-visconti
 ---

-[Amanda Wyatt Visconti](/people/amanda-visconti) was a team member on a newly published, 650+ research and teaching resource: the Society for the History of Authorship, Reading, and Publishing (SHARP) [*LGBTQIA+ Book History Bibliography*](https://sharpweb.org/sharpnews/2025/08/22/lgbtqia-book-history-bibliography/).
+[Amanda Wyatt Visconti](/people/amanda-visconti) was a project team member on a newly published, 650+ item research & teaching resource: the Society for the History of Authorship, Reading, and Publishing (SHARP) [*LGBTQIA+ Book History Bibliography*](https://sharpweb.org/sharpnews/2025/08/22/lgbtqia-book-history-bibliography/).